What is FODZYME® and how does it work?Updated 2 days ago

 - Lactose (dairy products) using lactase

+FODZYME® can help you reintroduce high-FODMAP foods, especially once you understand your personal triggers.
 Ideally, this works best after completing the FODMAP reintroduction phase without FODZYME®.
 That process helps you identify which FODMAPs affect you and in what amounts.
-Once you have that baseline, FODZYME® becomes a helpful tool during the personalization phase - allowing you to enjoy known trigger foods like garlic, onions, or dairy with reduced risk of symptoms.
+Once you have that baseline, FODZYME® becomes a helpful tool during the personalization phase, allowing you to enjoy known trigger foods like garlic, onions, or dairy with reduced risk of symptoms.

 This approach gives you both clarity (you understand your baseline) and flexibility (you can make exceptions when you want to).